merthidayetoglu/HiCCL/misc/IPDPS25_rebuttal.md

 **Scale (Revivevers 2, 3, 4):**
 We are explicit about the limitation of our current approach beyond 256 Nodes in section VI.E, and mention that HiCCl could be extended to implement latency oriented optimizations as a potential future direction.
 However HPC stong scaling workloads as well as ML inference leverage lower than 256 nodes would still benefit from this work.

+As stated  in …, NCCL achieves a higher throughput for node counts larger than four.
+Nevertheless, some HPC workloads as well as ML inference will still benefit from this approach.
+For example, large language models typically fit into 1, 2, 4, and eight nodes, and inference production is typically.

+Cloud

 **Reviever 1**

 **Single step vs. multi step:**